Comparisons11 min read

 Get Robinhood

-Robinhood launched in 2013 and did one genuinely disruptive thing: it killed stock trading commissions before anyone else had the guts to.
-That single move reshaped the entire brokerage industry — and honestly, every investor alive today owes them at least a little credit for it.
-By 2026, Robinhood has evolved well beyond that original pitch.
-It now offers IRAs, a high-yield cash account (around 4–5% APY on Gold), options, crypto, and even a credit card.
+Robinhood launched in 2013 and did something genuinely game-changing: it killed stock trading commissions before the rest of the industry had the nerve to.
+That move alone reshuffled the entire brokerage world — and honestly, every investor today owes them credit for it.
+By 2026, Robinhood has expanded well beyond those roots.
+Now it includes IRAs, a high-yield cash account (around 4–5% APY on Gold), options, crypto, and even a credit card.

-Here's the thing though — Robinhood's identity is still "simple."
-Everything's designed to be frictionless.
-You can fund an account and buy your first stock in under 10 minutes.
-That's genuinely impressive, and for a nervous first-timer who's been putting off investing since January, it matters more than people admit.
+But here's the thing — Robinhood's identity is still "simplicity."
+Everything's built to get out of your way.
+You can open an account and buy your first stock in under 10 minutes.
+That matters more for nervous first-timers than people realize.

 Key Features

-• Robinhood Gold (~$5/month): Unlocks margin investing, higher instant deposit limits, premium research from Morningstar, and the boosted APY on uninvested cash.
-Honestly, it's worth it just for the Morningstar reports alone.
+• Robinhood Gold (~$5/month): Unlocks margin investing, higher instant deposit limits, research from Morningstar, and a boosted APY on uninvested cash.
+Honestly, the Morningstar reports alone make it worth the fee.

-• Fractional shares: Buy as little as $1 of any stock.
-Great if you want Amazon or Google exposure without dropping $150+.
+• Fractional shares: Start with just $1 in any stock.
+Great if you want a piece of Amazon or Google without dropping $150+.

-• Crypto trading: One of the more accessible crypto onramps out there — Bitcoin, Ethereum, Dogecoin, and dozens more, all in the same app.
+• Crypto trading: One of the easier ways to buy digital assets — Bitcoin, Ethereum, Dogecoin, and plenty more, all in the same app.

-• Recurring investments: Set automatic buys weekly or monthly.
-Genuinely useful for beginners who are still building the habit.
+• Recurring investments: Set up automatic buys weekly or monthly.
+Actually useful for beginners still building the habit.

-• IRA with match: Robinhood offers a 1% match on IRA contributions (3% for Gold members) — a rare perk in the brokerage world that not enough people talk about.
+• IRA with match: Robinhood offers a 1% match on IRA contributions (3% for Gold members) — a rare perk that doesn't get nearly enough attention.

 Pricing